vibbits/nextflow-workshop/docs/nextflow/first_pipeline.md

 ```
 Now we're ready to use a process, defined in a module, multiple times in a workflow.

-Investigate & run the script `subworkflow.nf` which contains the following code snippet
+Investigate & run the script `modules.nf` which contains the following code snippet
 ```
 ...
 include { fastqc as fastqc_raw; fastqc as fastqc_trim } from "${launchDir}/../../modules/fastqc"